Going to hospital: why planning helps

 Here are some ideas:

-- favourite cuddly toy and/or blanket
+- favourite cuddly toy or blanket

-- music/iPod/mobile phone and chargers
+- music, tablet, phone or gaming device and chargers

 - photos or reminders of home.